Bath Preservation Trust: Activities

-The trust contributes financially to remedial works that enhance the city's Georgian character.
+Bath Preservation Trust contributes financially to remedial works that enhance the city's Georgian character.
 It has rescued properties as diverse as Ralph Allen's quarry workers' cottages in Widcombe which once housed artisans who built some of Bath's great Georgian architectural set pieces, and the historically significant Beckford's Tower, now owned by the Bath Preservation Trust and run as a museum.

-A significant part of the trust's work is reviewing and responding to all planning and listed building consent applications submitted to Bath and North East Somerset Council.
+A significant part of BPT's work is reviewing and responding to all planning and listed building consent applications submitted to Bath and North East Somerset Council.

 It also owns and runs four independent museums; No. 1 Royal Crescent, the Museum of Bath Architecture, Beckford's Tower and the Herschel Museum of Astronomy.

-A small former cemetery, the Southcot Burial Ground in Widcombe, is owned by the trust, and is conserved for its wildlife and heritage.
+A small former cemetery, the Southcot Burial Ground in Widcombe, is owned by BPT, and is conserved for its wildlife and heritage.

 Headquarters

-The trust's registered address and offices are at No. 1 Royal Crescent.
-While most of the rooms in No. 1 operate as a museum, the trust's offices occupy the upper two floors.
-Since 2018 some staff have relocated to offices at the Old School House, adjacent to the Museum of Bath Architecture.
+Bath Preservation Trust's registered address and offices are at No. 1 Royal Crescent.
+While most of the rooms in No. 1 operate as a museum, BPT's offices occupy the upper two floors.
+Since 2018, some staff have relocated to offices at the Old School House, adjacent to the Museum of Bath Architecture.

 Trustees

-The board of trustees is chaired by Thomas Sheppard who succeeded Edward Bayntun-Coward in February 2016.
-An earlier chairman was Michael Fenwick Briggs, of Midford Castle.
+The Board of Trustees is chaired by Eve Salomon, who succeeded Thomas Sheppard in winter 2023.
+Earlier chairs included Edward Bayntun-Coward and Michael Fenwick Briggs, of Midford Castle.